 If LAFCOs decide to proceed with a joint review, or agreement to conduct a joint review, they will need to determine which LAFCO should lead the municipal service review.
-The CKH Act (\$56066 and \$56388) currently contains guidance for determining which LAFCO should assume the principal role for an organization or reorganization.
-While this section does not specifically apply to municipal service reviews, it does include guidance for determining which LAFCO could serve as the Lead LAFCO for a municipal service review.
+The CKH Act (§56066 and §56388) currently contains guidance for determining which LAFCO should assume the principal role for an organization or reorganization.
+While this section does not specifically apply to municipal service reviews, it does include guidance for determining which LAFCO for a municipal service review.

-Government Code \$56066 defines the term, "Principal County," as "the county having all or the greatest portion of the entire assessed value, as shown on the latest equalized assessment roll of the county or counties, of all taxable property within a district or districts for which a change of organization or reorganization is proposed."
+Government Code §56066 defines the term, "Principal County," as "the county having all or the greatest portion of the entire assessed value, as shown on the latest equalized assessment roll of the county or counties, of all taxable property within a district or districts for which a change of organization or reorganization is proposed."